yv-ol/storybook-illustrator-app/README.md

 - A modern web browser.
 - [Node.js](https://nodejs.org/) and npm installed on your machine.
 - A Google AI API key.
-You can get one for free from [Google AI Studio](https://aistudio.google.com/).
+You can get one for free from [Google AI Studio](https://aistudio.google.com/) if you're using this ON Google AI Studio.
+If not, you have to get an API key with billing enabled to generate images via Imagen, which kinda sucks.

 ### Running the Application